biolab/orange3/doc/visual-programming/source/widgets/data/save.md

 The widget does not save the data every time it receives a new signal in the input as this would constantly (and, mostly, inadvertently) overwrite the file.
 Instead, the data is saved only after a new file name is set or the user pushes the *Save* button.

+If the file is saved to the same directory as the workflow or in the subtree of that directory, the widget remembers the relative path.
+Otherwise it will store an absolute path, but disable auto save for security reasons.

 ![](images/Save-stamped.png)

 1. Save by overwriting the existing file.